4 Ways to Protect Online Passwords

-Whether for our home or office, we need passwords to gain access to some of our most important information, therefore password protection is key.
-While the task may seem confounding, there are steps that you can take to make this process less cumbersome, four in fact, are included in this article.
+Whether for our home or office, we need passwords to gain access to some of our most important information, therefore, password protection is key.
+While the task can sometimes be time-consuming, there are steps that you can take to make this process less cumbersome.
+Four ways to protect your online passwords are included in this article.

 Identity thieves, computer hackers and scammers love that there are people who will help take the toil out of their job.
 Don’t make it easy for a criminal to gain access to your passwords.
 How do I do this?
 Follow these steps:

 1. Get a little creative and spend extra time thinking of your password.
 This will make a big difference in the long run because the longer the password, the tougher it is to figure out.
-It is suggested that you use at least 10 characters, however, 12 characters is ideal for most home users.
+It is suggested that you use at least 10 characters when creating passwords, but 12 characters is ideal for most home users.
 Also, use a mix of letters, numbers and special characters.
 Try to be unpredictable; avoid using common words, your name or your birth date, too.

-2. For bill pay or for leisurely activity, chances are you have many accounts for many different things, we all do, but try not to use the same password for each account.
+2. For bill pay or for leisurely activity, chances are you have many accounts for many different things.
+Try not to use the same password for each account.
 Why?
-If your password has been compromised, let’s say from a company that you patronize, it can be used to take over all your accounts leaving you with potential money loss.
+If your password has been compromised, let’s say from a company that you patronize, it can be used to take over all your other accounts, leaving you with potential money loss.

 3. Cell phones are an excellent gadget to have because they offer convenience.
 But, don’t share passwords over the phone, through text messages or via e-mail.
-Bear in mind that legitimate companies will not send you messages asking for your password.
-What’s more, messages like this are usually a scam.
+Know that legitimate companies will not send you messages asking for your password.
+What’s more, messages requesting your passwords are usually a scam.

 Going the Extra Mile